-- All patrons must sign in and present a current Lindenwood ID to enter the facility. - Appropriate clothing and footwear will be recommended and compliance expected.
-Shirts, athletic shorts/pants, and tennis shoes are required.
-Shirts and athletic shorts/pants will be limited to Lindenwood University athletic apparel, team issued apparel, or plain, non-school affiliated athletic wear.
+- Appropriate clothing and footwear is required.
+Patrons are expected to wear shirts, athletic shorts/pants, and tennis shoes.
 The Athletic Performance staff reserves the right to ask patrons to change or leave the facility if clothing is not compliant or is deemed inappropriate based on their professional judgment. - No equipment will be checked out of the storage closet unless a patron is working directly with an Athletic Performance Coach or an Exercise Science Instructor. - All patrons are required to wipe down equipment and rack weights after usage. - All patrons are encouraged to take appropriate action to prevent the spread of infectious diseases.
 Individuals with open sores, infections, or appear to have a contagious disease are prohibited from training. - Throw away all trash prior to leaving the facility (water bottles, etc). - Profanity, physical or verbal abuse, horseplay, and other inappropriate behaviors are prohibited. - Misuse of the equipment will not be tolerated (throwing or slamming dumbbells and weights, etc). - Absolutely no spitting inside of the Fitness Center. - All patrons must be courteous and respectful to the Athletic Performance staff and student employees. - Stealing from the Fitness Center is not tolerated and will result in the removal of Fitness Center privileges.